Priceline (Australia): Operations

-Loyalty scheme
+Loyalty program

-Priceline's loyalty program, Sister Club, has over 7 million members, making it one of the largest health and beauty retail loyalty programs in Australia.
+Priceline's loyalty program, Sister Club, has over 8.4 million members, making it one of the largest retail loyalty programs in Australia.
 Members earn points when making purchases and are rewarded with discount vouchers and prizes.
-Sister Club members accounted for more than 40% of retail sales in 2009, with the average Club member sale more than 30% higher than for a non-Club customer.
+Sister Club members accounted for more than 40% of Priceline's retail sales in 2009, with the average Club member sale more than 30% higher than for a non-Club customer.

 Industrial relations case

 In 2007, Andrew Cruickshank, a store layout planner, was dismissed from his job from Priceline for 'operational reasons' under the WorkChoices Legislation.
-He alleged Priceline fired him on his $101 000 a year contract, replacing him with someone on a $75 000 contract.
+He alleged Priceline fired him on his $101,000 a year contract, replacing him with someone on a $75,000 contract.
 Priceline claimed otherwise, saying "It was not the same role...the person wouldn't have been capable of doing the same things".
 The Australian Industrial Relations Commission ruled in favour of Priceline and found that Cruickshank's termination resulted from Priceline's financial difficulties and the subsequent decision to reorganise its structure.

-Class Action Lawsuit
+Class action lawsuit

 A potential class action lawsuit in 2021 was being planned by law firm Levitt Robinson on behalf of Priceline franchisees.
-The class action centered around control of the pharmacies faced trouble initially when the litigation funder withdrew.
-Then in 2022, the class action was discontinued after too few franchisees joined the class action.
+The class action, centred around control of the pharmacies, faced trouble initially when the litigation funder withdrew.
+The lawsuit was discontinued in 2022 after too few franchisees joined the class action.